k1ut3h/goDB/README.md

-# Implementing key-value store in GoLang
+# Implementing concurrent key-value store in GoLang
 ---

+(concurrency is achieved using goroutines)

 ## TODO:
 - data persistence